Brunia noduliflora

-Brunia noduliflora is a flowering plant in the Family Bruniaceae.
+Brunia noduliflora is a species of flowering plant in the Family Bruniaceae.
 It is commonly called the cone stompie in English or knoppiesbos in Afrikaans, is an evergreen shrub native to South Africa.

 Description

 Brunia noduliflora has a woody rootstock from which many stems sprout.
 Their ericoid leaves are stalkless and resemble triangular or lance-shaped overlapping scales.
 Their spherical, cream inflorescences have long stamens, giving them a "fluffy" appearance.
 These flowers are short-lived, but their globose grey-brown seedheads are more persistent.

 Range

 Brunia noduliflora is endemic to the southern and southwestern Cape of Africa.
 It is common from the Olifants River Mountains to Piketberg, the Cape Peninsula, Jonkershoek, Hottentots Holland Mountains, and the Kogelberg through to the Hermanus and Elim.
 It can also be found around the Van Stadens Mountains and around Uitenhage.

 Habitat

 This shrub is found at low to high altitudes, on hills and rocky sandstone slopes.